Neighboring Faith Communities: A Process Guide

 K-7: New religions with roots in indigenous and pagan traditions

 Neo-Pagan and Wiccan: A diverse group, some of whom are solo practitioners, others of whom gather into small groups.
 There is no standardization, but many Wiccans and Neo-Pagans have ceremonies on the solstices and equinoxes, as well as on the “cross-quarters.”
-Many Neo-Pagan groups are quite small, some Neo-Pagans experience discrimination; thus these groups may not welcome a visit from a class.
+Many Neo-Pagan groups are quite small, some Neo-Pagans experience discrimination; thus these groups may remain secretive.

 South Bay Circles

 Some scholars consider Santeria, Candomble, and Vodou to be New Religious Movements.
 See section L. below.